acepe/esp32-bt2usb/README.md

-# ESP32 Bluetooth/BLE to PS/2 keyboard adapter
+# ESP32 Bluetooth/BLE keyboard to USB adapter

-Project to adapt a BLE keyboard to use on a computer with a USB-Connector, wirelessly.
+Project to connect a BLE keyboard wirelessly via USB to a computer.
 Usefull for editing BIOS-Settings or unlocking full-disk-encryption when bluetooth is not (yet) available.

  **Developed and tested on the ESP32-S3-WROOM-1 DevKit board, other variants may not work!**